 You'll see a checkbox: "Email contacts who match this filter in the future too".

-When you uncheck the box, it's a one-time workflow that's sent to the current contacts that match the filter at the time you create the workflow, but not to future ones.
+When you uncheck the box, it's a one-time workflow that's sent to the current contacts that match the filter or that are selected at the time you create the workflow, but not to future ones.

 Scheduling a workflow

 Schedule when the workflow starts running.
 When you schedule a workflow to start in x days, it means that contacts will start entering the workflow after x days, provided they match the "Enter if" filters or selection at that point.

 Set this up in the 'Set live' dropdown menu.

 Note: if instead you want to add a delay between the moment a contact matches the "Enter if" filters or selection and when the first email step sends, this delay can be added on the first email step.

 You can also set the sending schedule.
 If you prefer for your emails to only be sent during work hours and exclude the weekends, this is possible.
 Simply select the times from the drop-down list where it says "Send between" and then select all the days you wish to send on from the drop-down list after "On".

 🌟Pro-tip: Sending limits may impact sending despite scheduling so be sure to take those into account.